 With its global supply chain, Toray Group places top priority on ascertaining suppliers' CSR activities and requesting them to implement the necessary initiatives.
 Toray Group is facilitating CSR initiatives across its supply chains, including at group companies in Japan and around the world.
 These efforts include developing a socially responsible procurement system, responding to customers' requests for CSR practices, ascertaining supplier CSR initiatives, educating suppliers, carrying out CSR surveys of suppliers, requesting compliance with the Toray Group CSR Procurement Guidelines, and conducting activities to obtain written agreements on these guidelines.
-In fiscal 2022, the number of group companies requesting their suppliers to practice CSR was 148 (93%) out of the 160 applicable companies (group companies whose production activities include purchasing and/or outsourcing production).

-In addition, Toray Group uses its own questionnaire survey system to conduct CSR surveys of suppliers.
-The Group has established a plan-do-check-action (PDCA) cycle by regularly monitoring suppliers' CSR initiatives, assessing suppliers based on uniform group standards, providing feedback on the results to suppliers, and following up on poor-performing suppliers.
-In this way, the Group endeavors to raise suppliers' awareness and efficiently and effectively ascertain, prevent, and lower CSR risks across the supply chain.
+Toray Group uses its own questionnaire survey system to conduct regular surveys of suppliers and monitor their CSR efforts.
+The Group assesses suppliers based on uniform group standards, provides feedback on the results to suppliers, and follows up on poor-performing suppliers.
+By maintaining this due diligence process, the Group endeavors to raise suppliers' awareness and efficiently and effectively ascertain, prevent, and lower CSR risks across the supply chain.
 Moreover, Toray Group has created its own Supply Chain CSR Promotion Guidebook, which is regularly distributed to suppliers as a reference material, along with feedback concerning the periodic CSR procurement surveys.